WQTE

 WQTE (95.3 FM, "Q-95 Country") is a radio station in Adrian, Michigan, broadcasting a country music format.
 The station is live and local during the day on weekdays, and airs a satellite format from ABC Radio called "Country Coast-to-Coast" (known on air as "Today's Best Country") the remainder of the time.

 The station originally signed on as WABJ-FM in 1976, nearly immediately becoming WQTE.
 The station's original format was beautiful music, changing to country sometime in the early 1980s.
-The station remains co-owned with WABJ (1490 AM) and Hudson-based WBZV (102.5 FM).
+The station remains co-owned with WABJ (1490 AM).
 For several years, WQTE has referred to itself as "Q95 Country," presumably to avoid confusion with adjacent-channel WKQI 95.5 FM in Detroit, which called itself "Q95" for many years and serves the northeastern part of WQTE's listening area.

-The WQTE calls were originally used by what is now WRDT AM 560 in Monroe, Michigan (later WHND and WLLZ-AM) from 1959 to 1974.
+The WQTE calls were originally used by what is now WRDT AM 560 in Monroe, Michigan from 1959 to 1974 (later WHND and WLLZ).